Skip to main content

 What this help actually looks like in Colorado

 Start with the Case Management Agency, not a private ad.
-In Colorado, the official gatekeeper for most long-term paid family caregiving options is the Case Management Agency (CMA).
-Older guides may still say “Single Entry Point” or “SEP,” but Colorado’s current official system uses CMAs for long-term services and supports.
+In Colorado, the official gatekeeper for most long-term paid family caregiving options is the CMA.
+Older guides may still say “Single Entry Point” or “SEP,” but Colorado’s current long-term services system uses CMAs for long-term services and supports.

 The plain-English answer: Yes, a senior in Colorado can sometimes have a family member paid to provide care.
 But it is usually not a general “family caregiver program.”
 Instead, it is a Medicaid self-direction or consumer-direction setup.
 The older adult must usually be on Health First Colorado, meet a high enough care-need standard, and then choose a service model such as CDASS or IHSS under Community First Choice.